 - 1. The current Slice contract contains extensive credit assurance provisions that allow BPA to take actions to secure payment of the purchaser's obligations.
-The new Slice agreement should contain similar provisions for credit support to help ensure that the risk assumed by Slice purchasers is not shifted to other BPA customers.13 - 2.
+The new Slice agreement should contain similar provisions for credit support to help ensure that the risk assumed by Slice purchasers is not shifted to other BPA customers.
+12 - 2.
 The more widespread use of the Slice product will shift to numerous utilities the risk of managing fluctuating power supply, market prices and surplus power availability.
 There is concern that this may result in an increased risk of default by such utilities, exposing BPA to risks for which it has no financial reserves.
 To address this concern, the Slice contract will contain a provision under which the Slice rate will be subject to a temporary surcharge to cover the cash flow impact of a default in payment by a Slice purchaser.
-This provision will ensure that BPA will not fail to make its Treasury payment due to such a default in payment by a Slice purchaser.14 - 3.
-Increased reliance on the Slice product will likely change the timing of BPA's cash flow.
-Since timely payment to the Treasury is of primary importance to the region, the investor owned and preference utilities are committed to working with BPA regarding cash flow and timing issues under the Slice agreements to ensure they do not conflict with BPA's financial obligations, including its payment to the Treasury. - 4.
-The more widespread use of the Slice product by BPA may be viewed as a change by the bond rating agencies.
-Since the Slice product will provide BPA with an assured cash flow and reduced revenue volatility due to less reliance on surplus revenues, the bond rating of BPA should be positively impacted.
-BPA's utility customers are ready to work with BPA to explain to the appropriate rating agencies the revised draft proposal.
+This provision will ensure that BPA will not fail to make its Treasury payment due to such a default in payment by a Slice purchaser.
+13 assurance provisions that are tailored to better suit unique situations.